SAP Business Technology Platform

 • Binding to XSUAA

-If you have already logged on to SAP and your SAP session has not expired, you will only have to choose the region.
-If you do not have a current SAP session you will be asked for your SAP credentials as well.
-Providing your credentials will grant the Deployment Portal access to manage your SAP BTP account.
+If you have already signed in to SAP and your SAP session has not expired, you only have to choose the region.
+If you do not have a current SAP session, you are also asked for your SAP credentials.
+Providing your credentials grants the Deployment Portal access to manage your SAP BTP account.

 You may be asked to provide your credentials in one of two ways:

-• You will be taken to the SAP authentication page to enter your credentials – in this case, your SAP user name (email address) must be the same as your Mendix user name
+• You are taken to the SAP authentication page to enter your credentials.
+In this case, your SAP user name (email address) must be the same as your Mendix user name.

-• The Developer Portal will ask for your credentials, which it will then use to obtain an access token from SAP – the Developer Portal will then use the access token, but it will not store your credentials (⚠ please note this method is being deprecated)
+• The Mendix Portal asks for your credentials, which it then uses to obtain an access token from SAP.
+The Mendix Portal then uses the access token, but does not store your credentials.
+(Note that this method is being deprecated.)

-If you do not choose a Custom database, you will still be able to choose from a range of different databases, PostgreSQL, Hyperscaler Option and SAP HANA for example.
-Please ensure that the database you choose is supported by your quota plan for this region and organization.
-See Databases in SAP BTP, below, for important information on selecting the correct database for your app.
+If you do not choose a Custom database, you can still choose from a range of different databases, such as PostgreSQL, Hyperscaler Option, and SAP HANA.
+Ensure that the database you choose is supported by your quota plan for this region and organization.
+See Databases in SAP BTP for important information on selecting the correct database for your app.

-If you select Yes for Custom database?, you will be asked for the Name and the Plan.
+If you select Yes for Custom database, provide the details for the Name and the Plan.

-After the environment has been created successfully, you will see a confirmation message.
-Your development environment is now configured and you ca develop your app.
+After the environment has been created successfully, a confirmation message appears.
+Your development environment is now configured, and you can develop your app.

-• a list of deployment packages for this app
+• An Overview of environments for this app

-• a list of environments for this app
+• A list of Deployment Packages for this app

-• all the deployment activities which have been performed on this app
+• An overview of the deployment Activity performed on this app

 To create a new environment, perform the following steps: